muhammed-v/Facial-Expression-Recognition-using-CNNs/README.md

 ### 2. Data Preprocessing
 - Images are resized to 48x48 pixels for consistency.
 - Grayscale images are used as the color channels are not essential for facial expression recognition.
-- The data is loaded using `ImageDataGenerator` from Keras, which automatically scales pixel values to a range between 0 and 1 using `rescale=1/255`.
+- The data is loaded using `ImageDataGenerator` from Keras.

 ### 3. CNN Model Architecture
-A Convolutional Neural Network (CNN) was built to classify the facial expressions.
+A Convolutional Neural Network (CNN) is built to classify the facial expressions.
 The architecture consists of:
 - Convolutional Layers: To capture features from the images.
 - Max-Pooling Layers: To reduce spatial dimensions.
 - Dropout Layers: To prevent overfitting.